12 Reasons to Snowmobile in Fernie, BC

 Fernie is one of BC’s most accessible mountain snowmobiling destinations for prairie communities.
 Relax and enjoy an easy, straight drive through Southern Alberta and a short mountain drive through the Crowsnest Pass communities on Hwy #3 to reach us.
 Getting here.

 2. Sledder Friendly Community & Accommodations

 Fernie is a visitor-friendly town with a wide range of lodging options from comfortable, clean and affordable motels to full-service hotels and high-end private chalets and condos.
 Many accommodations offer plenty of space for large sled trailers and there are no parking fees in Fernie- anywhere!
-Some of the top places to stay for sledders are Fernie Super 8, Park Place Lodge, Best Western Fernie, and the Stanford Hotel.
-Places to Stay in Fernie.
-Lodging specials.
+Some of the top places to stay for sledders are Fernie Fox Hotel, Park Place Lodge, Best Western Fernie, and the Stanford Hotel.
+Check out all the diverse places to Stay in Fernie,as well as our Lodging specials.

 3. Accessible Terrain for all Abilities!

 Convenient staging areas and groomed trails only minutes from town!
 Fernie offers enough alpine terrain to challenge the most avid and advanced enthusiasts while also offering an amazing diversity of trails and areas ideally suited for families, intermediate or beginner riders.
 Fernie Snowmobile Trail Map

 160km of maintained trails are groomed four times a week providing access to areas such as Coal Creek and Rolling Hills for a wide range of riders.
 Accessible, groomed trails are why Fernie appeals to a wide range of riders.
 Groomed trails lead quickly into the backcountry providing easily accessible big mountain riding for all abilities.